deeplearning4j/deeplearning4j/overview.md

 ## DataVec

 Ingesting, cleaning, joining, scaling, normalizing and transforming data are jobs that must be done in any sort of analysis.
 This work may not be exciting, but it's a precondition of deep learning.
 DataVec is our toolkit for that process.
 We give data scientists and developers tools to turn raw data such as images, video, audio, text and time series into feature vectors for neural nets.

+### Github Repo

+The DataVec Github repo is [here](https://github.com/deeplearning4j/datavec).
+Here is how the repo breaks down.

+* [datavec-dataframe](https://github.com/deeplearning4j/DataVec/tree/master/datavec-dataframe) : DataVec's built-in equivalent of Pandas
+* [datavec-api](https://github.com/deeplearning4j/DataVec/tree/master/datavec-api) : rules for preprocessing data and defining data pipelines.
+* [datavec-data](https://github.com/deeplearning4j/DataVec/tree/master/datavec-data) : knows how to understand audio, video, images, text data types
+* [datavec-spark](https://github.com/deeplearning4j/DataVec/tree/master/datavec-spark) : runs distributed data pipelines on Spark
+* [datavec-local](https://github.com/deeplearning4j/DataVec/tree/master/datavec-local) : runs Datavec standalone on desktop.
+For inference.
+* [datavec-camel](https://github.com/deeplearning4j/DataVec/tree/master/datavec-camel) : connects to external Camel components.
+Camel allows you to define routes and integrates with many data sources.
+DataVec-camel sends data to datavec as a destination from whichever Camel source you specify.

 ### DataVec Examples